The Past Through Tomorrow

-The 1975 and 1986 paperback editions are both missing the story "Universe" (Orphans of the Sky), and likewise the 1967 hardback.

 Reception

-While regretting that several Future History stories Heinlein planned were never written, Algis Budrys praised the collection as "some of the finest writing [science fiction] has ever known".
+While regretting that several Future History stories Heinlein planned were never written, Algis Budrys praised the collection as "some of the finest writing this field has ever known".
 He described the book as "a magnificent compendium, coincidentally a rewarding and perhaps accurate cross-section of a writer's career", and required for any science fiction library.
 In February 1968 he named the book the "best publishing idea of the year".